 In the camp, the POWs slept in

-barracks that were inadequately heated and during
+two barracks that were inadequately heated and

-issued to the guards.
+the POWs, were issued to the guards.

-appropriated the Red Cross packages for themselves
+misappropriated the Red Cross packages for

-and stored them in a warehouse inside the
+themselves and stored them in a warehouse inside the

 camp.
 Besides the blankets, they also took